Hematite Properties, Meaning, Facts and Photos

 What is Hematite?

-Hematite (also spelt haematite )is a major source of metallic iron.
-It's also one of the main forms of iron oxide with the other being magnetite.
+Hematite (also spelt 'haematite' ) is a major source of iron and one of the main forms of iron oxide, with the other being magnetite

 Hematite is 70% iron, 30% oxygen.
 Its chemical composition is two iron atoms and three oxygen atoms.

-Huge amounts can be found in a type of rock called a banded iron formation.
+Hematite, which often occurs with other iron minerals such as goethite and magnetite, is abundant worldwide.
+Vast amounts are found in a type of rock called a banded iron formation.

-Hematite is widely used in the steel industry and ores containing a high percentage of iron can be fed straight into blast furnaces.
-These convert iron oxides into liquid iron.
+Hematite is widely used in the steel industry because, as an ore of iron, it can be fed straight into a blast furnace.
+A blast furnace converts iron oxides into liquid iron.

-Hematite is a dense mineral which makes it heavy.
-It's much harder than pure iron but also brittle.
-On Mohs scale of hardness it grades 5.5 to 6.5.
+Due to its density, hematite is heavy.
+Although much harder than pure iron, it's also brittle.
+On the Mohs scale of hardness it grades 5.5 to 6.5.

-When used as a gemstone hematite tends to be cut as a cabochon.
-Small faceted stones although rare can resemble black diamonds.
+When used as a gemstone, it tends to be cut as a cabochon.
+Small faceted stones, although rare, can resemble black diamonds.

 Hematite has the same crystal structure as the mineral corundum.
-Well formed crystals are quite rare.
+Well-formed crystals are rare.

-It has a blood-red to reddish brown streak.
+Hematite has a blood-red to reddish-brown streak.
 Streak describes the colour of a mineral in powdered form.
-Only after being broken and exposed to air do the edges of hematite turn red and powdery.
+Only after being broken and exposed to air do the edges turn red and powdery.

 dark grey haematite stone sitting on a chunky silvery grey coloured slice of hematite